platformio/platformio-docs/plus/debugging.rst

     * - :ref:`platform_nxplpc`
       - The NXP LPC is a family of 32-bit microcontroller integrated circuits by NXP Semiconductors.
 The LPC chips are grouped into related series that are based around the same 32-bit ARM processor core, such as the Cortex-M4F, Cortex-M3, Cortex-M0+, or Cortex-M0.
 Internally, each microcontroller consists of the processor core, static RAM memory, flash memory, debugging interface, and various peripherals.

+    * - :ref:`platform_openhw`
+      - OpenHW Group is a not-for-profit, global organization that provides an infrastructure for hosting high quality open-source HW developments in line with industry best practices.
+The OpenHW CV32E40P RISC-V core is the first open-source core for high-volume chips verified with the state-of-the-art process required for high-integrity, commercial SoCs.

+    * - :ref:`platform_raspberrypi`
+      - RP2040 is a low-cost, high-performance microcontroller device with with a large on-chip memory, symmetric dual-core processor complex, and rich peripheral.

     * - :ref:`platform_riscv_gap`
       - GreenWaves GAP8 IoT application processor enables the cost-effective development, deployment and autonomous operation of intelligent sensing devices that capture, analyze, classify and act on the fusion of rich data sources such as images, sounds or vibrations.